-Decisions about canceling or rescheduling courses are being made as necessary based on changing circumstances and guidance provided from the Departmental level.
+Decisions about canceling or rescheduling courses are being made as necessary based on changing circumstances and guidance provided from the Department level.
 We recognize this approach may make it difficult to plan your attendance to NPS Fundamentals.
 We encourage you to review the FAQs below to determine the best course of action for your situation.
-Additional questions can be sent to NPS_Fundamentals@nps.gov.
+Additional questions can be sent to Fundamentals_Instructors@nps.gov.

 We recognize this situation can be stressful for many, especially new agency employees.
 The NPS Fundamentals Program is committed to providing opportunities for you to build your professional and personal development during this time.
 As we look at current training options and potential new ones, we are committed to using technologies that allow us to reach employees at any location while looking forward to resuming our residential courses.

 I was signed up for a class that was cancelled.
 When classes resume, will I automatically be put into a class or do I need to reapply?

 Plans of when and how classes will resume remain undecided at this time as we examine our practices around class size, length of stay, transportation, etc. Due to this, we do not know how we will proceed with future registrations at this time.
 Once decided, updates will be posted here and on the CLP Fundamentals Page.
 Additional questions can be sent to the Fundamentals email at Fundamentals_Instructors@nps.gov.

 I am signed up for an upcoming course, but I don’t feel comfortable traveling.